 Once you got your CIMC accessible, one of the most useful features to enable is “SOL- Serial Over LAN” .
 In this way, you can get your WLC’s console access remotely.
 Unless you like to be your DC & physically connect to console port (2nd port of 4), this is the best way to do it.
 Once you enable this feature, your physical serial port will be disabled (as COM0 is mapped to physical port).
 I tried to used COM1 for SOL, that did not work for me.

 In older version of CIMC, you can go to “Server -> Remote Presence -> Serial over LAN -> enable“.
 Remember to use COM0 & 9600bps, if you get it working with COM1, let me know.
 Note that by default they use port number 2400 and if you SSH to your CIMC IP address using port 2400, you will get WLC console access.

 In later versions of CIMC, you can go to “Compute -> Remote Management -> Serial over LAN“.
 I modified SSH port number to 8540.

 You can refer “Console access to 8540/5520 via CIMC” cisco document for more details.

-Prior to upgrade, you can start a ping to 5 different IP address (WLC management, redundancy management of WLC1 & WLC2, CIMC address of WLC1 & WLC2).
+Prior to the upgrade, you can start a ping to 5 different IP addresses (WLC management, redundancy management of WLC1 & WLC2, CIMC address of WLC1 & WLC2).
 Once you boot standby WLC with HUU (pls refer previous post of detail instruction), you will see that WLC redundant management IP address is unreachable on your ping monitors.
 Once you boot from kVM mapped DVD, it will take around 15 min to copy firmware files/tools and discover components of your C series server.

 Once you click “Update All” and confirm you would like to proceed, it will start upgrading CIMC,BIOS,LOM & RAID firmware.
 I would say it will take around 30 min for component upgrades to complete.